-Step 2 - Presurgery appointments
+Step 3 - Presurgery appointments

-- MRI: You will have a precise scan with OHSU's powerful 3-Tesla MRI unit before surgery.
-The images will allow your neurosurgeon to begin planning where to place the leads during surgery. - This MRI is typically done without sedation.
+- MRI: You will have a precise scan with OHSU's powerful 3-Tesla MRI unit.
+The images will allow your neurological surgeon to begin planning where to place the leads during surgery. - -This MRI is typically done without sedation.
 But please do not eat or drink before your appointment, in case you do need sedation or anesthesia.
-We will tell you how long to stop eating or drinking for, before the MRI. - If you do need sedation, you might need an extra day for this appointment. - Please bring a caregiver with you. - Neurological surgery: You will sign a surgical consent form and can ask any questions.
+We will tell you how long to stop eating or drinking for, before the MRI. - If you do need sedation, you might need an extra day for this appointment. - Please bring a caregiver with you. - If you're in the Portland area, your MRI will be about two weeks before surgery.
+If you travel to Portland, it will be the day before surgery. - Neurological surgery: You will sign surgical consent forms and can ask any questions.
 You and your family will also receive instructions for coming to the hospital on the day of surgery and for postsurgery care. - Presurgery physical examination: This can often be done the day before surgery.
 We want to make sure you are healthy enough for surgery and anesthesia.